Skip to main content

 Approval flow

-In default mode, unapproved tool use triggers an interactive approval prompt in your Discord DM. (acceptEdits auto-approves file-edit tools at the SDK level, and bypassPermissions approves everything at the SDK level — neither mode triggers the interactive flow below.)
+In default mode, unapproved tool use triggers an interactive approval prompt in your Discord DM. (acceptEdits auto-approves file edits and filesystem commands, and bypassPermissions approves everything in the main session — neither triggers the approval flow below.)

 1